CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 You want it to make sure they don't compete with each other.
 A good drawing, everything you should to sing the same tone.

-But the one's you can start with a design the rest of is all detail management.
+But the once you deceded on a design the rest of is all detail management.
 I like to put just a hint of gray, in the same color family into each color.
 It's a trick a lot of painters uses.
 What it does is it creates a very, it makes the color, the saturated color, much more vibrant.
 It makes your, it tickles your eye in a very good way.
 So that's what I like.
 Also the other thing I do is I can turn lower the transparency that will create a nice color mix.
 But I don't do that too often because if you do that too often your color, your drawings start to become blurry.

 The first couple patch of color is very important.
 Because that pretty much establish what color you want to be in this drawing.
 So you have wanted to have a better transition between this and this.
 I just go to the, the gray scale, put brush to be 50% transparent.
 And just brush it once over.
 And then you'll create a nice transition.
-You can just.
-I don't know if you can see it.
-[INAUDIBLE] I can zoom in here.

 The art director from Journey, Matt Nava, he got me into this.
-Jaw on the phone theme with me but
 I don't know if he actually does this on the phone.
 He just does it as hobby.
 But a lot of early design for